Hand holding shrooms, LSD, and ecstasy for jedi flipping

 LSD blotter paper via Wikimedia Commons.

+Dehydration is a significant risk factor when mixing and matching drugs—especially if you’re doing so on a fun night out.
+But drinking too much water is also risky.
 Water intoxication is not something anyone should add to the mix while Jedi flipping.
 And while water toxicity can make you feel drunk, it can also cause unconsciousness and, in the worst-case scenario, can be fatal.
 Water intoxication is caused by drinking too much water, which creates an electrolyte imbalance in the body.
-But, this imbalance is not caused by having too few electrolytes in your system.
-Rather, it’s caused by having more water in the body than the kidneys can filter out in a timely manner.

-The human kidney can remove a mere 0.8 to one liter of water every hour in a resting state.
+The average human kidney can remove a mere 0.8 to one liter of water every hour in a resting state.
 Intense sweating, which is common on the dance floor, can cause the body to lose water more quickly.
-Still, drinking more than one liter of water every hour for prolonged periods of time increases the risk of water intoxication, which is one of the top causes of harm amongst psychonauts and recreational substance consumers.
+Still, drinking excessive amounts of water for prolonged periods of time increases the risk of water intoxication, which is one of the top causes of harm among ravers.

 Designate a Trip Sitter

-At the risk of sounding like a broken record, the more you mix and match, the more likely you are to experience dangerous side effects.
-Anytime you experiment with psychedelic or club drugs, do so in the company of a sober friend—especially when combining different substances.
+Anytime you experiment with psychedelic or club drug cocktails, it’s recommended to do so in the company of a trusted and sober friend.
 A trip sitter is like the designated driver of the psychedelic world.
 Let your trip sitter know exactly what you’ve taken and how much.
 That way, should any emergencies arise, they can effectively communicate with medical professionals, who, in turn, can administer the right treatments quickly.
+The Fireside Psychedelic Peer-Support hotline is available for calls or text between 11 am to 11 pm PT.
+Reach them at 62-FIRESIDE (623-473-7433).

 Trip in a Safe Place

 It’s easy to get carried away when you’re out about town.
 But, Jedi flipping can be more than simply being carried away—this is an intense experience that can take you out of reality and make it difficult to evaluate your surroundings.
-To be clear, it’s always dangerous to mix and match different drugs.
+To be clear, mixing and matching different substances is always risky—dangerous even.
 If you do mix and match, however, it’s important to do so in a safe and comfortable place, surrounded by trustworthy people, with easy access to help should you need it.
-A safe environment is important for establishing the right set and setting needed to encourage a positive trip.
+A safe environment is important for establishing the right set and setting to encourage a positive trip.
 Although, it’s important to keep in mind that trips tend to have a direction of their own.
 There is never any guarantee that a psychedelic experience will be positive, especially when mixing so many substances.

 share